Price Action Trading Strategies 6 Patterns that Work [video tutorial]

-As a trader, do you think it would make sense to expect $2, $3, or $4 dollars of profit on a swing trade?
-At some point, the stock will make that sort of run, but there will be a ton of 60 to 80 cent moves before that occurs.
+As a trader, do you think it would make sense to expect $5, $10, or $15 dollars of profit on a day trade?
+At some point, the stock will make that sort of run, but there will likely be more $1-2 moves before that occurs.

 #6 – Little to No Price Retracement

 Without going to deep on Fibonacci (we’ve saved that for another post), it can be a useful tool with price action trading.
 At its simplest form, less retracement is proof positive that the primary trend is strong and likely to continue.

 The key takeaway is you want the retracement to be less than 38.2%.
 If so, when the stock attempts to test the previous swing high or low, there is a greater chance the breakout will hold and continue in the direction of the primary trend.

 This is especially true once you go beyond the 11 am time frame.
 This is because breakouts after the morning tend to fail.
 So, in order to filter out these results, you will want to focus on the stocks that have consistently trended in the right direction with smaller pullbacks.